yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 The important property for us is **convexhull(xL,xU)** (although we soon will see that this is almost never used).

-As an example, let us create an outer approximation of the convex hull of for the **sqrtm** function which is the [standard nonlinear overloading of \\(\sqrt{x}\\)](/squareroots).
+As an example, let us create an outer approximation of the convex hull for **sqrtm** which is the [standard nonlinear overloading of \\(\sqrt{x}\\)](/squareroots).
 The function is concave, and this means that a convex hull approximation can be constructed by two upper tangent hyperplanes in the end-points, and a lower hyperplane connecting the function values in the two end-points.

 ````matlab
 xL = 0.1;